googlemaps/react-native-navigation-sdk/README.md

 * [Attributions and licensing text](https://developers.google.com/maps/documentation/navigation/android-sdk/set-up-project#include_the_required_attributions_in_your_app) added to your app

 ## Installation

-1. This repository is currently private.
-In order to install the library, you must authenticate with SSH first.
-See [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for instructions on how to provide SSH keys.

 1. To install the library run the following command from your project root: